cauezito/Schedrix/README.md

 - **No business logic in UI**: The UI just observes state.
 All logic lives in the ScreenModel.
 - **Expect/actual**: Some features need different platform logic.
 For example, opening Google Calendar uses an `Intent` on Android and `UIApplication.sharedApplication.openURL` on iOS.
 I use `expect` in common code and implement it with `actual` on each platform.
 - **ScreenModel tied to screen**: Voyager ensures the ScreenModel stays alive with the screen.
 Using only Koin could cause unwanted recreation on recomposition.
 - **Visibility control**: I used `internal` in most files to prevent leaking logic across modules and keep the codebase clean.
+- **No magic numbers/hard-coded text**: Colors, strings, content descriptions, and dimensions are declared as constants to avoid hardcoding (which is considered bad practice and... ugly =P).
+- **Componentization**: Components and code are isolated for reuse, following the DRY principle.
+- **Content description text to non-text components**: It's important to guarantee that VoiceOver/Talkback will be able to provide the screen context to user

 <br>